Skip to content

 Device ID Device identification.

 Device Type Type of device, such as Android or iPhone, sent by the device during registration/onboarding.
-"Unknown" indicates that the device type cannot be detected.
+Unknown indicates that the device type cannot be detected.

 Wipe Whether the application connection is set to be wiped.

-10. Lock a User and Wipe Device
+• Lock a user and Wipe a device registrations

 See Defining Lock and Wipe Policy for related information.